vinta/awesome-python/README.md

 ## Static Site Generator

-*Static site generator is a software that takes some text + templates as input and produces html files on the output.*
+*Static site generator is a software that takes some text + templates as input and produces HTML files on the output.*

 * [Pelican](http://blog.getpelican.com/) - Uses Markdown or ReST for content and Jinja 2 for themes.
 Supports DVCS, Disqus.
 AGPL.
 * [Cactus](http://github.com/koenbok/Cactus/) – Static site generator for designers.